 Special districts in Colorado are simply local governments, usually created by a developer to finance the development of public infrastructure (roads, water and sewer lines, bike paths and recreation trails, parks, community pools and recreation centers, and similar facilities) of a new development.
 Metropolitan districts are a type of special district commonly created in new subdivisions.
 When properly used, these districts provide an important service.
 But developers can misuse these districts, often putting their own private interests ahead of the public good.

 Special districts must be created according to a very strict statutory process, with limited timelines allowed for property owners to object.
 Special districts must not be used for private benefit, but instead are compelled to provide public services and public facilities.
 Developers who use special districts as a source of private funds could be in violation of the law.

-The Colorado corporate litigation attorneys at Burg Simpson have successfully represented property owners who’ve objected to special districts.
-We’ve also represented individuals who reside within special districts to help them gain control of the districts from the developers that are all too often reluctant to give up power.
+The Colorado corporate litigation attorneys at Burg Simpson have successfully represented property owners who have objected to special districts.
+We have also represented individuals who reside within special districts to help them gain control of the districts from the developers that are all too often reluctant to give up power.
 Our firm has successfully obtained judgments against developers that have misused special districts, and successfully invalidated agreements that would have forced taxpayers to pay for improper expenses.
 Burg Simpson law also regularly serves as general counsel to special districts run by residents.

-If you’re involved in a conflict with a special district, don’t wait to call a Colorado corporate litigation attorney at Burg Simpson at 303-792-5595.
+If you are involved in a conflict with a special district, do not wait to call a Colorado corporate litigation attorney at Burg Simpson at 303-792-5595.

 Colorado law imposes strict limits on what services county governments can offer residents.
 These special districts typically spring up to fill the gaps that are left.
 Most of these special districts draw their boundaries in unincorporated county land, but they can also include municipality residents.